astronomer/docs/astro/install-aws.md

 :::

-## Step 4: Let Astronomer Complete the Install
+## Step 4: Let Astronomer complete the install

 Let our team know once you've created the cross-account IAM role for Astro.
 From there, we will finish creating an Astronomer Cluster in your AWS account that supports Apache Airflow environments.